 The majority of patients who receive atropine therapy experience little to no side effects.
 Some patients may feel a light stinging sensation, blurriness, or sensitivity to light, but these symptoms disappear quickly.
 Approximately 1% of patients have reported feeling itchy or experiencing some redness around the eye area.

 To schedule a consultation with Dr. Nisha Chaudhari and to find out if atropine therapy is right for you, contact our office today.
-Our experienced staff at West Orange Family Eyecare will consider your total health needs, ensuring that you get the right treatment for effective management of your nearsightedness.
+Our experienced staff at West Orange Family Eyecare and Old Bridge Eyecare will consider your total health needs, ensuring that you get the right treatment for effective management of your nearsightedness.